samyak1999/previous-bnomial-questions/April_22.md

 Which of the following are valid techniques they could use to handle the problems with their data?
  Options-

-    -Replace missing values with the mean, median, mode, or other imputation techniques.
+ - [ ] Replace missing values with the mean, median, mode, or other imputation techniques.
-    -Drop any rows or columns that contain missing or corrupted data.
+ - [x] Drop any rows or columns that contain missing or corrupted data.
-    -Predict the missing values using a separate machine learning model.
+ - [x] Predict the missing values using a separate machine learning model.
-    -Using machine learning algorithms that are robust to missing values.
+ - [x] Using machine learning algorithms that are robust to missing values.

 ---
 ### 14/4/22